rachelMae/ParallelAssigmentTwo/README.md

    I used a lock to ensure only one guest at a time could enter the labyrinth.
 I used a reentrant lock.

    This program is one file as labeled and can be run on the command line as typical for java or from an IDE set up for java.
 Java must be installed on your device either way.

+   You can uncomment the print statements I left in to better follow the code and see how it works.

 2..
 Vase
    1. Method 1: Having guests randomly stop by would allow them to have more free time for the guests(threads) to do other things but they would waste time by coming by to check and not finding the room available.